Plug-in electric vehicles in Maine: Charging stations

+As of 2021, there were 265 charging stations in Maine.
+According to Forbes Advisor in 2023, Maine ranks number 4 nationally on its list of the electric vehicle charger access based on the ratio of electric vehicles to vehicle charging stations in the state.

 Manufacturing

 Maine contains a large number of deposits of lithium, a key component of electric vehicle batteries, including the largest deposit in the country in Newry.
 These deposits have led Maine to be proposed as a hub for mining lithium for use in batteries.

 By region

 Portland

 As of June 2021, there were 250 public charging stations in Portland.